Dre Campbell Farm

 Be aware that various elements can alter the soil texture in different ways.
 Therefore, watch the wind, rain, sun, and other factors that may damage it.

-Focus on adding more organic material to the soil to help retain some nutrients and drain it better.
+Focus on adding more organic material to the soil to help retain nutrients and improve drainage.

 Takeaway